davidmaja/Web-Scraping-Bitcoin-tracker-/README.md

 # Web-Scraping-Bitcoin-tracker

-In this project, I web-scrape 'https://coinmarketcap.com/currencies/bitcoin/' [Notebook Link]()
+In this project, I scrape Coinmarketcap.com Bitcoin data to create an automatic tracker using Python [Notebook Link]()

 ## Table of Contents